-ENGLISH

 Course Description: The 9th grade English program is designed to develop skills in reading (literature and non-fiction), writing, listening, speaking, and research.
 Attention is given to grammar and vocabulary skills, literary elements and techniques, and the writing process.
 Students will closely read short stories, non-fiction works, novels, plays, and poems.
 Students will also engage in an independent reading program in which they read books of their choosing.
-Students will research and study historical connections to the literature they read and analyze how authors use literary elements and techniques.

 The writing program reflects an approach to strengthen writing by planning, revising, editing, re-writing, or trying a new approach.
 Students write descriptive, narrative, persuasive, and analytical pieces.
 These writing products will require students to make and support claims, analyze text structure, and evaluate arguments.
 Creative writing is also explored through personal memoir, fiction, and poetry.
-Writing journals are used to encourage personal reflection about topics explored in class and responses to literature.
 Students complete a research project with citations and a works cited page in MLA format.
 Students are encouraged to work cooperatively in groups, and a strong emphasis on collaboration is encouraged throughout the year.
 This is a full year course.

-HONORS ENGLISH 9 (1 credit)

-Prerequisite: Students must achieve an average of at least 92% in English 7/8 each marking period, receive positive teacher recommendations, and pass an entrance exam.
+HONORS ENGLISH 9 (1 credit) Prerequisite: Students must achieve an average of at least 92% in English 7/8 each marking period, receive positive teacher recommendations, and pass an entrance exam.
 Note: Students must maintain an overall average of 85% throughout the year to remain in the Honors course.
 Course Description: This course is an intensive version of English 9 for students who show aptitude in English Language Arts.
-Honors English 9 is faster paced and involves more indepth research and discussion of topics and literature.
+Honors English 9 is faster paced and involves more in-depth research and discussion of topics and literature.
 Students must be able to work well both independently and cooperatively in groups and must be motivated to complete a more strenuous workload than in English 9.
 This is a full year course.
+ENGLISH 10 (1 credit) Prerequisite: Successful completion of English 9.
 Course Description: English 10 is designed to continue the development of skills in reading (literature and non-fiction), writing, speaking, listening, and research.
 The course is an intensive study of various literary genres.
 Students will read short stories, poems, plays, and novels.
 Students will also engage in an independent reading program in which they read books of their choosing.
 The writing program reflects an approach to strengthen writing by planning, revising, editing, re-writing, or trying a new approach.
 Students write descriptive, narrative, persuasive, and analytical pieces.
 These writing products will require students to make and support claims, analyze text structure, and evaluate arguments.
 Creative writing is also explored through personal memoir, fiction, and poetry.
 Writing journals are used to encourage personal reflection about topics explored in class and responses to literature.
 Students complete a research project with citations and a works cited page in MLA format.
 Students are encouraged to work cooperatively in groups, and a strong emphasis on collaboration is encouraged throughout the year.
 In order to receive credit for the course, students must successfully complete a research project.
 This is a full year course.